MasterCloudApps-Projects/chess/README.md

     <img src=".readme/pawnDecoratorPatternDiagram.png" />
 </p>

-However, this pattern is the only one not present on the final version: It was scrapped in favor of a simpler, non-overdesigned approach in the **getNextMoveRule** method present in all moveRule objects, which allows all of them to return a "successor" move rule after each movement.
+However, this pattern is the only one not present in the final version: It was scrapped in favor of a simpler, non-overdesigned approach in the **getNextMoveRule** method present in all moveRule objects, which allows all of them to return a "successor" move rule after each movement.
 This way, the pawn can keep returning itself until queen transformation conditions are met.